hypertidy/vapour/README.md

 The goal of vapour is to provide a basic **GDAL API** package for R. Ideally, this could become a common foundation for other packages to specialize.
 A parallel goal is to be freed from the powerful but sometimes limiting high-level data models of GDAL itself, specifically these are *simple features* and *affine-based regular rasters composed of 2D slices*.
 (GDAL will possibly remove these limitations over time but still there will always be value in having modularity in an ecosystem of tools. )

-This is inspired by and draws heavily on work done [the sf package](https://github.com/r-spatial/sf) and rgdal and rgdal2.
+This is inspired by and draws heavily on work done [the sf package](https://github.com/r-spatial/sf) and rgdal and rgdal2. \# Warning

+There's a number of fragile areas in vapour, one in particular is the use of raster data sources that contain subdatasets - these are not handled, and they are not dealt with safely - if your source (NetCDF for example) contains subdatasets vapour currently will treat it like a raster and crash :) Use at your own risk, this won't be fixed for a while ...

 Purpose
 =======